 This addition cannot be used together

-with additions DECIMALS
+with additions DECIMALS, ROUND, STYLE,

-cannot be used for
+ENVIRONMENT TIME FORMAT, and TIME ZONE.
+Also, UNIT cannot be used for

 decimal floating point numbers defined in ABAP Dictionary, because these always have an output style assigned to them.